‘Game Of Thrones’ Season 7 Spoilers: Maisie Williams Scared Of Her Future

 “It’s really strange.
 It’s exciting because there’s so many things I haven’t been able to give my all because I’ve been such a huge part of Game Of Thrones – so it is exciting thinking I can do whatever I want with my career.

-During her This Morning discussion relating to Game of Thrones Season 7, Maisie Williams also opened up about her relationship with Sophie Turner, who plays Arya’s sister on Game of Thrones – Sansa Stark.
-20-year-old Sophie has been on the show since Season 1, along with Maisie – one of the few characters who have managed to survive the series’ tendency to kill off its main characters.
+During her This Morning discussion relating to Game of Thrones Season 7, Maisie Williams also opened up about her relationship with Sophie Turner, who plays Arya’s sister on Game of Thrones — Sansa Stark.
+Sophie, 20, has been on the show since Season 1, along with Maisie — one of the few characters who have managed to survive the series’ tendency to kill off its main characters.

-“It was so wonderful to have someone my age plucked out from normality into this world”, Maisie said of her relationship with Sophie.
+“It was so wonderful to have someone my age plucked out from normality into this world,” Maisie said of her relationship with Sophie.
 “It’s really lovely to have someone to hold my hand through this.
 She’s like my big sister.”

 The main question on everyone’s minds at this point, is whether Maisie and Sophie will make it out of Game of Thrones Season 7 alive.
-In another radio interview held last week, Maisie Williams was at least willing to drop us a hint, as reported on The Inquisitr.
+In another radio interview held last week, Maisie Williams was at least willing to drop us a hint, as reported by the Inquisitr.

 While admitting the writers don’t share much of the characters’ arcs and plot points with the actors, Maisie mentioned that she hadn’t yet received Season 8 scripts, indicating that she would.
 As dead characters don’t usually need scripts (though, on Game of Thrones, anything is possible), this is a good indication that we are going to see Arya Stark on Season 8, at least in some capacity.